wolejnr/100-Days-of-Code-Journal/log2.md

 * Worked on Day 4 challenges of the 7-day learn Python Challenge from Kaggle
 * Eureka!!
 After almost 3 days of battling a task on DataCamp, I finally figured the solution

+### Day 47: October 30, 2018

+**Today's Progress**:
+* Was able to complete Day 4 challenge of the 7-day learn Python Challenge from Kaggle
+* Aside that I was quite busy with admin tasks today